-For every 100 white women handed custodial sentences for drug offenses in 2014, 227 black women were imprisoned.
+In the UK, for every 100 white women handed custodial sentences for drug offences in 2014, 227 black women were imprisoned.

 "I wasn't expecting to go to prison," says Dionne.
 "Even the police were really nice when they were arresting me.
-They said I wouldn't get a custodial sentence because it was my first offense, I'd always had a high-profile job, and there were mitigating circumstances—I was an addict."
+They said I wouldn't get a custodial sentence because it was my first offence, I'd always had a high profile job and there were mitigating circumstances – I was an addict."

-Last year, researchers from the Ministry of Justice found that for every 100 white women handed custodial sentences at crown courts for drug offenses in 2014, 227 black women were given prison terms.
+Last year, researchers from the Ministry of Justice found that for every 100 white women handed custodial sentences at crown courts for drug offences in 2014, 227 black women were given prison terms.
 Dionne is part of the latter cohort.
-In 2013, she was jailed for 12 months after an addiction to crack cocaine spiraled out of control.
-She stole thousands of pounds from a pool of very vulnerable people—the patients she looked after as the care-home manager of a residence in Birmingham.
+In 2013 she was jailed for 12 months after an addiction to crack cocaine spiralled out of control.
+She stole thousands of pounds from a pool of very vulnerable people – the patients she looked after as the care home manager of a residence in Birmingham.

 It wasn't just the police who told Dionne she wouldn't be going to jail.
 Even her lawyer, she says, was "99.9 percent sure" that she wouldn't get a custodial sentence.
-But when she went to the magistrates court in January 2013, she quickly realized things might not be so simple, faced—as she was—by three white "very posh Women's Institute–looking" magistrates who immediately sent her to a crown court.
+But when she went to the magistrates court in January of 2013, she quickly realised things might not be so simple, faced – as she was – by three white "very posh Women's Institute-looking" magistrates who immediately sent her to a crown court.
 "They were obviously hoping to give me more than 12 months," says Dionne.
-"They saw a black person and weren't willing to hear anything of my good character or that I'd never been in trouble—other than a driving offense."
+"They saw a black person and weren't willing to hear anything of my good character or that I'd never been in trouble – other than a driving offence."

-After serving 13 weeks of her 12-month sentence in prison, Dionne has been left with PTSD, nightmares, and a fear of being trapped in small spaces.
-Her caseworker at Birmingham women's center Anawim, Gina Graham, says that when they meet she has to leave the door open so Dionne doesn't feel trapped.
+After serving 13 weeks of her 12-month sentence in prison, Dionne has been left with PTSD, nightmares and a fear of being trapped in small spaces.
+Her caseworker at Birmingham women's centre Anawim, Gina Graham, says that when they meet she has to leave the door open so Dionne doesn't feel trapped.

-Nathan Dick from the charity Clinks—which supports and campaigns for the voluntary sector working with offenders, and which submitted evidence to the Lammy Review—says a lack of diversity in the judiciary is a recognized problem within the sector.
+Nathan Dick from the charity Clinks – which supports and campaigns for the voluntary sector working with offenders, and which submitted evidence to the Lammy Review – says a lack of diversity in the judiciary is a recognised problem within the sector.
 "If you are in a courtroom and the people on the other side of the bench don't represent your community at all, and all look to be from a white, educated, middle to upper class background, it can then lead to a perception that the system is not there for you and that it is potentially against you," he says.
 "Perception and trust are powerful in and of themselves."

-Like Dionne, Mary Rene, a black woman who was prosecuted for harassing her neighbors last year, is one in a long line of black people who have felt let down by the CJS.
-She describes her treatment on entering the magistrates court.
+Like Dionne, Mary Rene, a black woman who was prosecuted for harassing her neighbours last year, is one in a long line of black people who have felt let down by the CJS.
+She describes her treatment upon entering the magistrates court.
 "I was guilty from the minute [the judge] set her eyes on me, from the way she was looking at me," she says.

 Mary's experience of custody is incomparable to that of Reed's, but she too highlights the impact of mistreatment of black women in custody, describing a new fear and contempt of the CJS.
 When asked how the experience of custody impacted her, she says, "Can't you tell in my voice?
 What do I sound like?
 This has changed me."

-Related: Watch 'Young Reoffenders,' our film about young men trapped in a cycle of imprisonment
+WATCH: 'Young Offenders', our film about young men trapped in a cycle of imprisonment.

-What's particularly interesting about the review is the fact it has been publicly supported by the highest legions of the incumbent Conservative government—not necessarily natural allies to the fight against racial injustice in the UK (just think back to Zac Goldsmith's disastrous racially-fueled mayoral campaign).
-It was commissioned by David Cameron last January, and shortly after her election in July, Prime Minister Theresa May spoke about her vision to make "Britain a country that works not for a privileged few, but for every one of us."
-She highlighted that this means fighting against "burning injustices" and that "if you're black, you're treated more harshly by the criminal justice system than if you're white."
+What's particularly interesting about the review is the fact it has been publicly supported by the highest legions of the incumbent Conservative government – not necessarily natural allies to the fight against racial injustice in the UK (just think back to Zac Goldsmith's disastrous racially-fuelled mayoral campaign).
+It was commissioned by David Cameron last January, and shortly after her election in July, Prime Minister Theresa May spoke about her vision to make "Britain a country that works not for a privileged few, but for every one of us".
+She highlighted that this means fighting against "burning injustices" and that "if you're black, you're treated more harshly by the criminal justice system than if you're white".

-Serving as the prime minister's special advisor on youth and crime from 2010 to 2013, Bailey has an acute awareness of racial bias in the courts.
+Serving as the Prime Minister's Special Advisor on Youth and Crime from 2010 to 2013, Bailey has an acute awareness of racial bias in the courts.
 Recalling this time, Bailey half-laughs and half-winces.
-"I'm special advisor to the prime minister, but I have friends who are going to jail in the morning.
+"I'm special advisor to the Prime Minister, but I have friends who are going to jail in the morning.
 My white counterpart, the closest he's been to jail is Crimewatch on the telly," he says.
 "It's the paradox of being black."
-For Bailey, color surpasses class, in terms of bias in the criminal justice system.
-During his work with young people, he says that he's "been to court with a lot of black kids, and they got convicted because they didn't express themselves properly.
-As a big problem in court, it is color by a long way."
+For Bailey, colour surpasses class, in terms of bias in the criminal justice system.
+During his work with young people he says that he's "been to court with a lot of black kids, and they got convicted because they didn't express themselves properly.
+As a big problem in court, it is colour by a long way."

-Not only are black women more likely to go to prison for drug offenses, they are also more likely to struggle to find support after their conviction.
-According to the Prison Reform Trust, black, Asian, and minority ethnic (BAME) women face similar barriers in accessing services to help with resettlement and rehabilitation on release from prison as other women, but they are further disadvantaged by racial discrimination, stigma, isolation, cultural differences, and, for some, language barriers.
+Not only are black women more likely to go to prison for drug offences, they are also more likely to struggle to find support after their conviction.
+According to the Prison Reform Trust, black, Asian and minority ethnic (BAME) women face similar barriers in accessing services to help with resettlement and rehabilitation on release from prison as other women, but they are further disadvantaged by racial discrimination, stigma, isolation, cultural differences and, for some, language barriers.

 Jennifer Blake, a charity worker and former gang member, thinks it's important that we stop viewing black women as the masterminds behind criminal activity.
 She is in her final year of studying criminology, and, having been in prison on drug-related charges, says the treatment of black women in the CJS is her area of expertise.
-"I was highly involved in gangs, drugs, importing and exporting—all kinds of stuff—from a very young age, up until 2004," she says.
-As a victim of rape, kidnap, and domestic violence, she says that her argument is that the majority of females who are in prison are in there as victims, not as perpetrators.
+"I was highly involved in gangs, drugs, importing and exporting – all kinds of stuff – from a very young age, up until 2004," she says.
+As a victim of rape, kidnap and domestic violence she says that her argument is that the majority of females who are in prison are in there as victims, not as perpetrators.
 "They're sexually exploited.
-OK, they've committed a crime, but is prison the right form of punishment for them?"
+Okay, they've committed a crime, but is prison the right form of punishment for them?"

-On the issue of black women being more likely to be sentenced for drug offenses in particular, Blake puts it down to living in urban areas.
+On the issue of black women being more likely to be sentenced for drug offences in particular, Blake puts it down to living in urban areas.